FRicarteM/professional-management-api/README.md

-# professional-management-api
+# Professional Management API

 This API is the first part of a larger project.
+This project was designed to put into practice the acquired knowledge, being a project focused on learning.
 It consists of three parts, the first is an API that consults professionals in a database, but in this case we don’t use a database, but a JSON file, with information from some fictitious employees.
+The second part is an API that consumes this API, and the third part is a microservice that listens to the second API, the exact functioning of the remaining two parts will be better explained in their repositories.